Yanco Agricultural High School: Yanco Agricultural High School (since 1922)

-Percival Hindmarsh was the third principal of YAHS between 1934 and 1937.
+riley philpott was the third principal of YAHS between 1934 and 1937.
 In 1934 the first fourth year class was established at the school during the transition from a three-year course at the school to a five-year which culminated in the normal high school Leaving Certificate Examination (in 1935).
 This five-year course differed only from the ordinary high school course by the substitution of agriculture for Latin.
 Thus, the English, History, Mathematics, French, and Elementary Science courses were the same as those taught in normal high schools.
 The agricultural courses covered the principles and practice of agriculture, entomology, agricultural botany, soil physics, and wool-classing (which was very popular).
 To enable agriculture to be comprehensively taught an intensively cultivated model farm was developed on site that included a dairy and dairy herd, piggery and pig (herd), sheep flock, 30 acres of irrigated pastures (five paddocks of 6 acres), 28 acres of crops (lucerne and cereal crops), 5-6 acres of vegetables, orchard, and poultry yard and flock.
 The operations of the school farm were carried out by the students under the supervision of their teachers, with students doing an average of seven hours of practical work a week.
 The school's goal was to be self-sufficient and it was already self-sufficient in milk and vegetable, and partially in meat and butter.
 During this time a sporting house system was introduced at the school and an annual Beach Carnival inaugurated by Jack Woods, a teacher and former Sydney surf life-saver (Bill Barwick History).

 In 1934 the construction of residences for the school dairyman and gardener were approved when funds were available.
 It is not known if and where these residences were established.
 At this time the school also required a drying cabinet to dry laundry in wet conditions which would be installed in the current laundry building, as well as a portable classroom for the new 4th year class.
 Planning was also underway to construct a new stable buildings, implement and hay sheds, as well as a tub silo.
 It is unclear if these buildings were constructed.
 A new classroom block was also being planned, which would be built on the site of the existing stables.
 In 1935 the old blacksmith's shop (McCaughey's forge room) was demolished and a new building erected for woodworking and metal work (black smithing).
 When constructed it was a wooden building with iron roofing (the "Hackey" building).
 This building was constructed to bring the schools blacksmithing and manual training utilities up to standard.
 During the 1930s the school enrolment was between 180 and 200 students making the school one of the largest residential schools in the state.
 The school had its own water supply and a sewerage treatment plant (using a septic tank).